rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-13-imposter-syndrome.md

 * Jane Lusby (yaahc): "I frequently struggle with imposter syndrome and feeling like I don't get as much done as my peers.
-When I do all of my work based off of notifications I completely lose track of what I've done.
-I'm learning to set reasonable expectations for myself and getting better at managing distractions and being intentional about when I respond to github/zulip notifications which helps me with this time blindness."
+When I do all of my work based off of notifications I completely lose track of what I've done and end up starving the tasks I wanted to work on.
+I'm learning to set reasonable expectations for myself, getting better at managing distractions, and being intentional about when I respond to github/zulip notifications which helps me with keeping track of what I've done and making steady progress on my priorities."

 [^1]: Quote from https://yaah.dev/getting-involved: "What happened at the Google meetup you ask?
 Manish, our wonderful meetup organizer, walked up to